 This effort was successful, within the Fiscal Year 2016 Omnibus Appropriations Act the NIH will receive $32.1 billion, a $2 billion increase over the 2015 enacted level.
 Additionally, H.R.
 6, the 21st Century Cures Act, would provide additional mandatory funding to support the work of the NIH.
 BioForward supports H.R.
 6 and its anticipated Senate counterpart “Innovation for Healthier Americans.”
 We will continue to work with our delegation to support the work of these two legislative initiatives and advocate for increased funding to the NIH.

 Medical Device Excise Tax: The Medical Device Excise Tax took effect in January, 2013, creating a new sales tax of 2.3% levied on medical devices regardless of company profit.
 Repealing the Medical Device Excise Tax has been one of BioForward’s top priorities, which is putting jobs and innovative companies in our state at risk.
 The Wisconsin delegation has been supportive of this call to action with Senator Ron Johnson and Congressmen Paul Ryan, Sean Duffy, Jim Sensenbrenner, Reid Ribble, and Glenn Grothman all helping lead the effort to repeal the tax.
-Through the continued education and advocacy on this issue, the Medical Device Excise Tax was included in the December 2015 Tax Extenders package and suspended for two years.
-BioForward will continue to advocate for the permanent repeal of the tax during the two year moratorium and will urge members to support full repeal prior to its reenactment in 2018.
+Through the continued education and advocacy on this issue, the Medical Device Excise Tax was suspended for two years until December 2019.
+BioForward will continue to advocate for the permanent repeal of the tax during the two year moratorium and will urge members to support full repeal prior to its reenactment in 2020.
 Medical technology creates more than two million jobs directly and indirectly all over the United States.
 The industry is one of the few U.S. manufacturing sectors that is a net exporter, and its innovations help reduce the human and economic burden of chronic disease, but the device tax threatens that leadership because it will put an additional burden on medical device innovators already struggling under the weight of America’s uncompetitive tax system.
 The tax will be levied on medical device sales in the U.S. regardless of whether the company is making a profit.
 Read the op-ed written by Advamed and BioForward on the repeal of the Medical Device Excise Tax here.

 Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Grant Funding: As venture capital monies decreased through the recession and moved to support later stage technologies, these grants have help to spur new research and discovery at its earliest stages.
 However, this critical source of funding for promising new therapies and technologies has steadily declined in recent years.
 The lack of funding for the SBIR and STTR programs is a serious concern for BioForward and the bioscience community in Wisconsin.
 BioForward advocates for increased funding for the Small Business Administration to support the SBIR and STTR grant program to encourage the development of new medical innovations.